ironscar/dba-starter/postgres/docs/13 - streaming-replication-failover.md

 - so we volume map it and run the rewind at start of container and then recreate another container for actual startup which is a little odd but works

 [CAVEATS]
+- Sometimes `postgresql.auto.conf` overrides `postgresql.conf` (happened with cluster name)
+  - removed file the restarted container to fix it
 - Since all primary servers use quorum of atleast 1 synchronous standby
   - during failover while old primary is down and other standby connection needs to be updated
   - no writes to the DB get completed until the standby server is brought online